ICT Computer Science

 Introduction to the Subject & Team

-The BICTE faculty is staffed by a supportive, creative and imaginative team of thirteen teachers.
+The BICTE faculty is staffed by a supportive, creative and imaginative team of teachers.
 The BICTE Leadership Team consists of the following staff:

 Mr Robert Rhodes